zumrudu-anka/zumrudu-anka/NOTES.md

-- If you want use this readme, firstly please star it.
+- If you want use this readme, firstly star it please.
 - If you can't align your repositories like this, please change your repository desription to shorter than now.
 Maybe 4 or 5 word will be good.